bsakel/platform-go-challenge/docs/TESTING_SUMMARY.md

 ## Overview

-A comprehensive testing strategy has been implemented for the `userinterface` GraphQL query, covering functional correctness and performance benchmarks.
+A comprehensive testing strategy has been implemented for the `userstared` GraphQL query, covering functional correctness and performance benchmarks.

 ## What Was Created